-- the official National Accreditation Authority for Translators and Interpreters (NAATI) wet seal (stamp), including their practitioner ID
+- the official National Accreditation Authority for Translators and Interpreters (NAATI) seal (stamp), including their practitioner ID

 - the date of translation

-You must also submit a copy of the original document, with a wet signature and/or seal from the translator.
+You must also submit a copy of the original document, with a signature and/or seal from the translator.
 The above must be contained on every page.

 Electronic official Australian documents

 We accept a limited range of official Australian public documents electronically.